 One of my favorite things about Head First C# is that Jenny and I ask our readers to do a whole lot of coding.
 When we started doing research for the book, one thing that really struck me about other books to help you learn C# was that I couldn’t find any book that actually asked its readers to write much code.
-There were one or two that we saw which had some written Lose Weight Exercises.
+There were one or two that we saw which had some written s.
 And that’s great for a textbook, but I don’t know any programmer who learned to program with a pencil and paper.
 If you want to be a good programmer, you need to write a lot of code.
 Coding is a skill, and like any other skill it takes practice.
 And there are a lot of concepts that just don’t “click” until you write software that uses them.
+Exercise

 I know that when I need to learn a new language, the first thing I do is come up with a project for myself.
 Like when I needed to learn Perl back in 1994 or so.
 I also wanted to learn about how web servers worked (they were newfangled and mysterious at the time), so I wrote a simple web server in Perl.
 (It turns out that it only takes about 50 lines of Perl to write a very simple HTTP/0.9 web server… probably a lot fewer, if you’re an insane Perl optimizng type.)
 So we decided from the beginning to make sure Head First C# has plenty of opportunities for our readers to write code.
 Which meant coming up with projects… a lot of projects.